Jump to navigation

-There are no costs, pregnant woman are not charged Medicaid co-pays
+There are no costs.
+Pregnant woman are not charged co-pays.

 Presumptive Eligibility (PE) is a program that gives temporary medical coverage right away.
 The coverage starts the same day you apply and lasts for at least 45 days while we process your Medical Assistance application.

-There are no costs, pregnant woman & children are not charged Medicaid co-pays
+There are no costs.
+Pregnant woman and children are not charged co-pays.

-Special Connections is a program for pregnant women on Medicaid who have alcohol and/or drug abuse problems.
+Special Connections is a program for pregnant women on Health First Colorado (Colorado's Medicaid Program) who have alcohol and/or drug abuse problems.
 Special Connections helps women have healthier pregnancies and healthier babies by providing case management, counseling, and health education during pregnancy and up to one year after delivery.
 Special Connections services are in addition to any prenatal care you receive from her doctor or nurse-midwife.

 Women who are:

-If you pregnant and receive Medicaid, you don’t pay co-pays.
+If you pregnant and receive Health First Colorado, you don’t pay co-pays.